PEOPLEFIRST

 What it actually means to be a member.

-Membership in the alliance is by invitation, vetted, and approved by the Board.
+Membership in the People First Alliance is by invitation, vetted, and approved by the Board.
 Member organizations bring their distinct perspective, their data, their political capital, and their willingness to compromise on org-level interests when the system needs it.
 In exchange, member organizations get a coalition voice that no single sector could speak with alone, and a forum where the work gets pressure-tested before it goes to the state.

 How It Works